Love Island (2005 TV series)

-Love Island (originally Celebrity Love Island) was a British reality television programme that was aired on ITV in 2005 and 2006.
+Love Island (originally Celebrity Love Island) is a British reality television programme that was aired on ITV in 2005 and 2006.
 In the show, twelve single celebrities spend five weeks on an island in Fiji.
 The final couple remaining wins a combined £100,000.

 History

 It was originally presented by Patrick Kielty and Kelly Brook, with Fearne Cotton taking over as female host in the second series.
 The first series aired in the summer of 2005, and it was won by Jayne Middlemiss and Fran Cosgrave.
 The second series began in July 2006, dropping Celebrity from its name.
 It was won by Bianca Gascoigne and series one finalist Calum Best.

 The theme tune for the first series was "Wish I", performed by Jem.
 A specially-composed summer theme by Daniel Pemberton (later released under the title "From Fiji with Love") was used for the second series.

 Cancellation

-Following disappointing ratings over the two spring-summer periods, the show was axed by ITV's director of television, Simon Shaps, in November 2006.
+Following disappointing ratings over the two spring-summer periods, the show was cancelled by ITV's director of television, Simon Shaps, in November 2006.